 One of the biggest obstacles people face these days is time.
 On our survey most people indicated not having enough time to prepare food as one of the most difficult aspects of there eating habits.
 So we have provided some healthy, on the go options for you to check out when you need that pick me up before the mid-day crash, before you hit the gym or when you just need a little something extra.
 All of the options provided below are made not only of whole foods but also provide a good dose of protein!

-6. Lentils fiesta.
-Now you can do this with most any bean but I really like Lentils, garbanzo (chickpeas) or black beans (about 1/2 cup) with salsa and sliced avocado.
-Sprinkle some pepper, a dash of salt and a little cilantro if you have some and walla…you have a high protein snack in no time.
+6. Lentils Fiesta: Now you can do this with most any bean but I really like lentils, garbanzo (chickpeas) or black beans (about 1/2 cup) with salsa and sliced avocado.
+Sprinkle some pepper, a dash of salt and a little cilantro if you have some and in no time...you have a high protein snack.
 All you have to do is drain and rinse the beans, throw in a sealable container, add the toppings and away you go.
 You can substitute hummus for avocado too.

-8. Shake it up.
-Throw some protein powder in a shaker (or water bottle) and bring it with you.
+8. Shake it up: Throw some protein powder in a shaker (or water bottle) and bring it with you.
 Add water, shake and you are done!
-We like Vega Pumpkin Seed Protien or any other plant based powder you enjoy.
+We like Vega or Pumpkin Seed Protein or any other plant based powder you enjoy.
 If you are at home, throw in some berries and ice, blend and then bring with you for a little added nutrition!

 10. Chia seed pudding.
 Add 2Tbsp.
 Chia seeds, 1 Tbsp.
 Hemps seeds with 1 Cup of almond milk, 1/4 tsp. vanilla extract and 1 pack of stevia or a drizzle of honey if desired.
 Let sit in the fridge for 10 minutes - 1 hour to thicken into a pudding (increase or decrease liquid based on desired consistency).
 Add fresh or frozen fruit (optional) and or dried fruit and nuts over top.
 Enjoy!
 Bring with you in a sealable container.